gavinb/gavinb.github.io/_posts/2012-02-22-threading-with-boost---part-iv-mutex-examples.markdown

             mMutex.unlock()           lockCount = 1
         mMutex.unlock()               lockCount = 0

-Npte: *Recursive mutexes should be used rarely, if at all.
-Thinking you Need a recursive mutex may be a sign that you have a structural problem with the code.*
+Note: *Recursive mutexes should be used rarely, if at all.
+If you think you need a recursive mutex, it may be a sign that you have a structural problem with the code and you should reconsider the design.*

 Fun fact: *The person who implemented recursive mutexes in `pthreads` did it as a bit of a joke, just to prove it was possible - not really intending for